Gaks3/Gaks3/README.md

 <h1 align="center">Hi 👋, I'm Ade Bagas Wicaksono</h1>
 <h3 align="center">I am a High School student right now and a self taught programmer.
-I have been programming for than 2 years now.
+I have been learn programming for than 2 years now.
 I have many projects using Typescript and other languages.
 Currently I am learning about PHP and Laravel framework.</h3>

 - 👨‍💻 All of my projects are available at [adebagas.vercel.app](https://adebagas.vercel.app)